 ABOUT

 Sarah Lacy Hamilton (she/her) is a director, educator, and intimacy choreographer focused on new plays with great heart that hold the comic and the tragic in the same breath.
-Based in Sewanee, TN, she is especially interested in creating theatre for and about rural communities in the American Southeast.
+Based in Sewanee, TN, she is especially interested in creating theatre for, with, and about rural communities in the American Southeast.

 Sarah co-founded House Party Theatre, an award-winning Dallas company dedicated to producing site-specific performances, increasing access for first-time theatre goers, and developing new work by Dallas playwrights.
 With HPT, Sarah directed and produced over twenty-five plays between 2015 - 2017.
 Her woman-led production of Julius Caesar with HPT was a TheaterJones Critic’s Pick.

-As an intimacy choreographer, Sarah has trained with Theatrical Intimacy Education (TIE) and Intimacy Directors International (IDI).
-IC credits include: Pass Over and Unusual Tale (River & Rail Theatre Co.), Great Comet, A Streetcar Named Desire, and Big Love (Sewanee), and Macbeth and Almost, Maine (SC Governor’s School for the Arts and Humanities).
+As an intimacy choreographer, Sarah is certified by Theatrical Intimacy Education (TIE).
+IC credits include: Pass Over and Unusual Tale (River & Rail Theatre Co.); Great Comet, A Streetcar Named Desire, and Big Love (Sewanee); and Macbeth and Almost, Maine (SC Governor’s School for the Arts and Humanities).

 Resume and Contact Info